John Raphael Smith: Biography

 Smith became a London publisher from 1781, including among his clients the radical writer and artist William Blake.
 A prolific mentor of apprentices, he shared plates with at least thirty other London printers.
 In this group was J. M. W. Turner, Charles H. Hodges, William Ward, Thomas Girtin and James Ward, who were among his registered pupils were William Hilton, Charles Howard Hodges, Christiaan Josi, Samuel William Reynolds, James and William Ward (engraver), and Peter de Wint.

-As a mezzotint engraver Smith occupies the very highest rank.
-His prints are delicate, excellent in drawing and finely expressive of colour.
-Among his small full-length portraits in pastels and crayons the best is of Fox, the Whig leader which in 1802 was exhibited in the Royal Academy.
-Other portraits were of important radicals and whigs Horne Tooke, Sir Francis Burdett and the group of the duke of Devonshire and family support his claims as a successful draughtsman and painter.
-He had a very thorough knowledge of the principles and history of art, and was a brilliant conversationalist.
+As a mezzotint engraver, Smith is widely regarded as one of the leading practitioners of his time.
+His prints were noted for their delicacy, strong draftsmanship, and effective rendering of tonal qualities and colour.
+Among his small full-length portraits in pastel and crayon, the portrait of Charles James Fox, the Whig leader, is often considered one of his finest works and was exhibited at the Royal Academy in 1802.
+Other notable portraits include those of Horne Tooke, Sir Francis Burdett, and the Duke of Devonshire with his family, reflecting his abilities as a draughtsman and painter.
+Smith was also recognized for his extensive knowledge of the principles and history of art and was regarded by contemporaries as an engaging conversationalist.

 After a divorce from Ann, on the grounds of adultery, he lived with Emma Johnston, mother of his child, artist Emma Smith (1783-1853); he made an exceptional study of her in 1783.
 The grandchildren were also distinguished: Julian, Lord Pauncefote was Britain's first fully-fledged Ambassador to United States.
 His sister Eliza Aders (1785-1857) was a hostess and artist.

 Smith's third relationship was with Hannah Croome (1757-1829), by whom he had another two children, who survived him.
 In 1793, he opened the Morland Gallery in King Street, Covent Garden, whence he issued catalogues of his prints.
 By 1798, he had listed over 302 publications in addition to his prints.
 He painted subject-pictures such as the Unsuspecting Maid, Inattention and the Moralist, exhibiting in the Royal Academy from 1779 to 1790.
 Upon the decline of his business as a printseller he made a tour through the north and midland counties of England, producing much hasty and indifferent work, and settled in Doncaster.
 The artistic merit of the sculptor Sir Francis Leggatt Chantrey was spotted by Smith, who gave him lessons in painting.
 Chantry later did a bust of Smith in appreciation, that is now in the Victoria and Albert Museum, London; and there is a painting of Chantry by Smith.
 From 1808 Smith grew increasingly deaf.
-Based in Doncaster he travelled extensively through the North of England.
+Based in Doncaster, he travelled extensively through the North of England.
 He died at his home there, and was buried in the parish churchyard.